-Challenges in talent management remain, the key is of course, how to you handle them?
+Challenges in talent management remain, the key is of course, how do you handle them?

 millennials want constant praise

-In a recent IBM study, the majority of millennials claim to want a boss that is fair, ethical, transparent, consistent and dependable.
+In an IBM study, the majority of millennials claim to want a boss that is fair, ethical, transparent, consistent and dependable.
 Only 29 percent said they were looking for praise for accomplishments.
 This certainly debunks that myth that millennials want praise above all else.

 millennials feel entitled